-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact based and well researched, without interjecting any of my personal opinions.
+Historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

 From about 1835 to the early 1840s, the Illinois Rock River Valley was the setting for a "settlers-versus-bad guys."
-Lawlessness on the frontier was a frequent accompaniment to the nation's westward expansion and the stream of new residents who flowed into northern Illinois after the conclusion of the Black Hawk War of 1832, including more than a few attracted by the feeble state of law enforcement of what then was the outer edge of settlement.
+Lawlessness on the frontier was a frequent accompaniment to the nation's westward expansion and the stream of new residents who flowed into northern Illinois after the conclusion of the Black Hawk War of 1832, including more than a few attracted by the feeble state of law enforcement of what then was the outer edge of the settlement.
 Ex-Governor Thomas Ford, in his classic book, History of Illinois, described the prevailing state of affairs as follows:

 "...the northern part of the State was not destitute of its organized bands of rogues engaged in murders, robberies, horsestealing, and in making and passing counterfeit money.
 These rogues were scattered all over the north: but the most of them were located in the counties of Ogle, Winnebago, Lee and DeKalb.
-In the county of Ogle they were so numerous, strong, and organized that they could not be convicted for their crimes."Ford had reason to know for he was an important player in the events that finally ended the bandits' domination of the area.
+In the county of Ogle they were so numerous, strong, and organized that they could not be convicted for their crimes."Ford had reason to know that he was an important player in the events that finally ended the bandits' domination of the area.
 On Sunday, March 21, 1841, some half dozen gang members had been apprehended on charges which included counterfeiting and possession of counterfeiting tools and were being held in the tiny Ogle County jail in Oregon, Illinois.
-Around midnight fire broke out in the nearby newly-completed courthouse and the building quickly burned to the ground.
-The fire had apparently been set in the expectation that it would destroy records needed to prosecute the prisoners, perhaps spread to the jail itself and, in any event, create a diversion that would permit an escape.
+Around midnight a fire broke out in the nearby newly-completed courthouse, and the building quickly burned to the ground.
+The fire had apparently been set in the expectation that it would destroy records needed to prosecute the prisoners, perhaps spread to the jail itself, and, in any event, create a diversion that would permit an escape.

 It didn't work.
-The court clerk had taken the records home, the fire never reached the jail and, whatever confusion may have existed, no escape was made.
-Ford, sitting as Circuit Judge, presided over a temporarily relocated Ogle County Circuit Court before which three of the prisoners were tried, the others having secured a change of venue.
+The court clerk had taken the records home, the fire never reached the jail, and whatever confusion may have existed, no escape was made.
+While sitting as Circuit Judge, Ford presided over a temporarily relocated Ogle County Circuit Court before which three of the prisoners were tried, the others having secured a change of venue.
 When it developed, not for the first time in Ogle, that one of the jurors was a gang member or sympathizer who declined to convict, the other jurors resorted to a somewhat unorthodox means of persuasion.
 They told him that they would lynch him right there in the jury room unless he came to see that the majority view of the evidence was the correct one.
-He was persuaded and the three were convicted.
+He was persuaded, and the three were convicted.
 Elation over this victory for the forces of law and order was somewhat dampened when all of the prisoners subsequently escaped.

 |The Rock River, Ogle County, Illinois.

-The concept of citizens banding together to protect what they perceived to be their vital interests had already gained a foothold in the valley with the establishment of what were known as claim associations.
-Most of the early residents had settled there before the land was legally opened for sale to the public and their claims were of dubious legal value.
+The concept of citizens banding together to protect what they perceived to be their vital interests had already gained a foothold in the valley with the establishment of what was known as claim associations.
+Most of the early residents had settled there before the land was legally opened for sale to the public, and their claims were of dubious legal value.
 Claims associations, such as the Oregon Claim Society formed in 1836, were organized to oppose claim jumpers and land speculators and to protect the land claims of their members until legal title could be obtained.

-So a kind of precedent, albeit a mild one, already existed when, in an outraged reaction to the burning of the courthouse and, possibly, in response to direct counsel from Ford, some fifteen citizens met in April at the log school house in White Rock township in the eastern part of the county and formed themselves into an association committed, not to protecting land claims, but to driving the outlaws from the area.
+So a kind of precedent, albeit a mild one, already existed when, in an outraged reaction to the burning of the courthouse and, possibly, in response to direct counsel from Ford, some fifteen citizens met in April at the log school house in White Rock township in the eastern part of the county and formed themselves into an association committed, not to protecting land claims, but to drive the outlaws from the area.
 The tactic agreed upon was a warning to move out or be horsewhipped, although it sometimes developed that the horse-whipping was administered as an accompaniment rather than a sequel to the warning.
 In any case, the new association's numbers grew quickly; membership was soon up in the hundreds, and parallel organizations appeared all over the valley.
 They were most often known as "Regulators," sometimes as "lynching clubs," and one group formed at the Lee County community of Inlet gave itself the imposing name of "Associations for the Furtherance of the Cause of Justice."

 The Ogle group sprang into action by warning and whipping two horse thieves.
-One miscreant subsequently declared his innocence and joined the Regulators, the other disappeared from the valley as ordered.
+One miscreant subsequently declared his innocence and joined the Regulators.
+The other disappeared from the valley as ordered.
 The bandits, however, were not disposed to accept this turn of events meekly.

-Their leader was a tall, sturdy, old migrant from Ohio named John Driscoll who had come to Ogle in 1835 and settled on Killbuck Creek in the northeastern part of the county.
+Their leader was a tall, sturdy, old migrant from Ohio named John Driscoll, who had come to Ogle in 1835 and settled on Killbuck Creek in the northeastern part of the county.
 He had four grown sons: William, David, Pierce, and Taylor.
 Both John and Taylor had been convicted of arson in Ohio, and the other three sons were equally dubious citizens.
 William, who was about forty-five years old and who lived at South Grove in DeKalb County, was regarded as the worst of a thoroughly bad lot.

 Shortly after the Regulators carried out their first two whippings, a grist mill owned by W.S.
 Wellington, the first Captain of the Regulators, was destroyed by fire.
-Wellington's horse, too, was killed in a particularly cruel manner: its front legs were broken and the creature was left to perish in agony.
+Wellington's horse, too, was killed in a particularly cruel manner: its front legs were broken, and the creature was left to perish in agony.

-Fearing for himself and his family, Wellington resigned and John Campbell, like the elder Driscoll a resident of White Rock Township, was elected to replace him.
+Fearing for himself and his family, Wellington resigned, and John Campbell, like the elder Driscoll a resident of White Rock Township, was elected to replace him.

-In response, Campbell assembled a band of nearly 200 Regulators and marched on William's place where a much smaller band of outlaws had gathered.
+In response, Campbell assembled a band of nearly 200 Regulators and marched on William's place, where a much smaller band of outlaws had gathered.
 Seeing they were seriously outnumbered, the outlaws fled only to return several hours later with the Sheriff of DeKalb County and several other local figures of consequence in tow -- presumably to protest the extra-legal nature of the vigilante band.
 But when the Sheriff and his companions heard a detailed account of the misdeeds of the Driscolls and their associates, they agreed that the Regulators' demands were entirely justified.
 The Driscolls promised that they would be gone in twenty days.

 They didn't mean it.
 Instead, meeting at the farm of William Bridge in Washington Grove, the gang members concluded that Campbell and Phineas Chaney, another prominent Regulator, had to go.
 On June 25th, there was a failed attempt on Chaney's life.
-Two days later, on Sunday, June 27, at about sundown, David and Taylor Driscoll ambushed Campbell at his farm and David killed him with a single shot.
+Two days later, on Sunday, June 27, at about sundown, David and Taylor Driscoll ambushed Campbell at his farm, and David killed him with a single shot.
 While Campbell's wife ran to her dying husband, their thirteen-year-old son, Martin, fired at the Driscolls with a double-barreled shotgun but the weapon failed to go off.

 |Illinois Judge (later governor)